 Abreaction to “heal” trauma?
 Oh please.
 I always kinda felt that maybe the first episode was bad enough.
 Most P.T.S.D. type patients I have met didn`t have trouble remembering, they had trouble forgetting about it.

 Hammond presents his work well.
-The introductory chapters on the types of suggestion are well written, but that does not mean that what he writes or presents is of any benefit.
+The introductory chapters on the types of suggestions are well written, but that does not mean that what he writes or presents is of any benefit.

 Marcelle B Abela wrote: